Juan José Omella

-Juan José Omella y Omella (also Joan Josep; born 21 April 1946) is a Spanish prelate of the Catholic Church.
-He has been the Archbishop of Barcelona since the end of 2015, a cardinal since 28 June 2017, and president of the Episcopal Conference of Spain since 3 March 2020.
+Juan José Omella y Omella (also Joan Josep; born 21 April 1946) is a Spanish prelate of the Roman Catholic Church.
+He has been serving as the archbishop of Barcelona since his installation on 26 December 2015 and as a cardinal since 28 June 2017.
+He was the president of the Episcopal Conference of Spain from 2020 to 2024.
+He previously served as auxiliary bishop of Zaragoza (1996-1999) and bishop of Barbastro-Monzón (1999–2004) and Calahorra y La Calzada-Logroño (2004-2015).
+He is a member of the Council of Cardinals.

 Biography

-Omella was born in the village of Cretas in the Catalan-speaking part of Aragon.
+Omella was born in the municipality of Cretas, Aragon.
 One of his sisters still lives there, while the other died at a young age.

 The village priest convinced him to enter the seminary of Zaragoza.
 He studied at education centres for missionaries in Leuven and Jerusalem as well.
 On 20 September 1970 he was ordained a priest.
 He then worked for the church in Zaragoza and in Zaire.

 Pope John Paul II appointed him auxiliary bishop of Zaragoza on 15 July 1996 and he was consecrated a bishop on 22 September by Elías Yanes Alvarez, Archbishop of Zaragoza.

 John Paul II named him bishop of Barbastro-Monzón in 1999.
 He held the posts of Apostolic Administrator of Huesca and of Jaca from 2001 to 2003.
 In 2004 he was named bishop of Calahorra and La Calzada-Logroño.

 He has been a member of the Commission of Social Ministry of the Spanish Episcopal Conference since 1996 and president of that commission from 2002 to 2008 and from 2014 to 2017.
 On 6 November 2014, Pope Francis appointed him a member of the Congregation for Bishops.
 According to El Periodico, Omella engineered the November 2014 early retirement of Manuel Ureña Pastor as Archbishop of Zaragoza, whom the local press later reported had mishandled a charge of harassment against one of his priests.

 On 6 November 2015, Pope Francis appointed Omella Archbishop of Barcelona.
 He was installed there on 26 December.